-DenSum uses the method of Astholz et al.20 For expressions, see Appendix 5 of Robinson and Holbrook,21 or Section 4.5 of Holbrook et al.22 Also see Appendix (Theoretical Basis), Section A.2.2 Note that starting with version 2.04, classical rotations are treated purely classically; previously, a semi-classical approximation was imposed (which amounted to requiring that the sum of states is equal to unity at E = 0).
-See Section 9.4 for a discussion of External Molecular Rotations.
+DenSum uses the method of Astholz et al.29 For expressions, see Appendix 5 of Robinson and Holbrook,30 or Section 4.5 of Holbrook et al.31 Also see Appendix (Theoretical Basis), Section A.2.2 Note that starting with version 2.04, classical rotations are treated purely classically; previously, a semi-classical approximation was imposed (which amounted to requiring that the sum of states is equal to unity at E = 0).
+See Section 9.4 for a discussion of proper input for External Molecular Rotations.